 - Professional typesetting tips

-Hi!
-I am Trish Meyer of Crish Design.
-In this lesson, I am going to cover the After Effects text engine.
-It's powerful but not always intuitive, so I'll start with the basics of how selectors work and then build up your skills over a series of exercises.
+- Hi.
+I'm Trish Meyer of Crish Design.
+In this lesson I'm going to cover the After Effects text engine.
+It's powerful but not always intuitive.
+So I'll start with the basics of how selectors work and then build up your skills over a series of exercises.
 You'll learn all about text animators, including using shapes, animating text along a curve, and using per-character 3D to fly type around in 3D space.
 I'll also show you how to apply text animation presets.

-And during the intermission, Chris will show you how to add all that your project and then time your animation to the music.
+And during the intermission, Chris will show you how to add audio to your project and then time your animation to the music.
 So let's get started.
-In the first chapter, I do have to cover the basics, but I promise after that, we'll have fun with text animators.
+In the first chapter I do have to cover the basics, but I promise after that, we'll have fun with text animators.

 After Effects CC Essential Training2,533,490 Views